 Our members have invested and continue to invest significant resources in developing and verifying diesel retrofit technologies for the whole range of in-use diesel engines currently operating in California, including on-road, off-road, and stationary sources.
-To date, the majority of the retrofit technologies verified have targeted on-road diesel engines.
 An important opportunity exists to significantly reduce emissions from the existing off-road diesel fleet by taking advantage of the retrofit technology that has been successfully developed for on-road vehicles and applying it to appropriate off-road diesel engines, such as those used in construction, industrial, mining, airport ground service equipment and other vehicles covered by this rule.
-Adopting this regulation as proposed will provide manufacturers with a level of certainty in the market for retrofit technologies for off-road vehicles so they can focus resources on verifying technologies specific to off-road vehicles and engines.
-New products are continually added to ARB's list of verified technologies.
-Several manufacturers are closely engaged in verifying SCR retrofit technology with ARB and these efforts should lead to additional commercial, verified NOx reduction technology prior to the implementation dates of this rule.
+This regulation will provide manufacturers with a level of certainty in the market for retrofit technologies for off-road vehicles so they can focus resources on verifying technologies specific to off-road vehicles and engines.
+New products are continually added to ARB's list of verified technologies including passive DPF systems.
+Several manufacturers are closely engaged in verifying SCR retrofit technology with ARB and these efforts should lead to additional commercial, verified NOx reduction technology in the near future.